LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: The Redshift and LyC Signals

 LCEz4-M1 is an LAE at $z = 4.444$.
 At this redshift, the Lyman limit is redshifted to $\sim 4960$~\AA\ in the observer frame, meaning the Lyman continuum can be probed by HST imaging, including HST ACS/WFC F435W, Wide Field Camera 3 (WFC3)/UVIS F336W, F275W, and F225W images.
 In addition, part of the LyC spectrum falls within the wavelength coverage of VLT instruments such as the VIMOS U-band and MUSE.
 We constrain the LyC emission of LCEz4-M1 using these datasets.

 We first measure LyC emission using the HST/ACS F435W image from the HLF, which covers a rest-frame wavelength range of 660-900~\AA.
-We perform aperture photometry on LCEz4-M1 using \texttt{photutils} with an aperture diameter of 0\farcs7, obtaining an HST/ACS F435W magnitude of 29.3~mag ($f_{\lambda} = 1.06 \times 10^{-20}$~erg~s$^{-1}$~cm$^{-2}$~\AA$^{-1}$, see Figure~\ref{fig:lyc_em}).
-We estimate the photometric uncertainty by randomly placing 1000 apertures of the same size in blank regions near the source.
-We find a $3~\sigma$ limiting depth of $\sim$29.8~mag in the vicinity of this source and a detection significance of $\sim 3.7~\sigma$ for LCEz4-M1.
+We perform aperture photometry on LCEz4-M1 using \texttt{photutils} with an aperture diameter of 0\farcs7, obtaining an HST/ACS F435W magnitude of 29.3~mag ($f_{\lambda} = 1.06 \times 10^{-20}$~erg~s$^{-1}$~cm$^{-2}$~\AA$^{-1}$, see Figure~\ref{fig:spec-z}e).
+We estimate the photometric uncertainty empirically by randomly placing 1000 apertures of the same size in blank regions near the source and using the resulting flux distribution as the local noise estimate.
+Comparing the F435W flux measured at the position of LCEz4-M1 with this distribution gives a detection significance of $\sim 3.7~\sigma$ and a $3~\sigma$ limiting depth of $\sim$29.8~mag in the vicinity of this source.
+We also examined the HLF epoch data in F435W and the other available bands.
+In F435W, LCEz4-M1 is covered by three epochs with non-zero exposure at the source position.
+These three epochs give an inverse-variance weighted magnitude of $m_{\rm AB}=29.39\pm0.29$ mag, corresponding to ${\rm S/N}=3.69$.
+Based on the HLF epoch data, we find no significant variability in F435W or in the other available bands.
 This source is also listed in the HLF catalog.
 The HST/ACS F435W magnitude of LCEz4-M1 is 29.56~mag with $\rm S/N=3.2~\sigma$.

-Based on the LyC emission detected in HST/ACS F435W, we measure the spatial offset between the LyC signal and the non-ionizing UV continuum, with JWST NIRCam F200W as the reference.
-The offset is only $0\farcs06$ (corresponding to $\simeq 0.40~{\rm kpc}$ proper at $z\simeq 4.4$), indicating that foreground contamination is unlikely.
+Based on the LyC emission detected in HST/ACS F435W, we measure the spatial offset between the LyC signal and the non-ionizing UV continuum, using JWST/NIRCam F200W as the reference.
+The measured offset is only $0\farcs06$.
+However, this value is comparable to the relative astrometric uncertainty between the HST F435W and JWST images, for which nearby matched sources show a median two-dimensional offset of $\sim0\farcs04$ and a scatter of $\sim0\farcs07$.
+We therefore do not regard this offset as significant.
+The F435W/LyC emission is spatially consistent with the F200W morphology within the astrometric uncertainty.